HarrisonAllen/esp32_smart_alarm_clock/README.md

     - Any change should update the database via post request
     - Button to add new alarms [+]
   - Could be fun to try something like a sleep playlist, where the alarm clock will stream a song or playlist for x minutes or something, then automatically turn off

+Note: For compiling, I'm using `ESP32 Dev Module` and `Partition Scheme: "Huge APP (3MB no OTA/1MB SPIFFS):"`.
+This is to increase program space, and since I'm not using OTA or SPIFFS it's a better choice for this project.
+May want to look into increasing flash size?
+It looks like it can go up to 16MB, but I don't know what the tradeoffs for that are.
+Currently running 4MB.